 The overall focus of ketamine addiction treatment works to “retrain” the brain’s reward system in terms of replacing addiction-based thinking and behavior with a drug-free mindset.
 Behavioral treatment interventions enable a person to work through the underlying emotional issues that drive compulsive drug use while providing tools and strategies for managing addiction in daily life.

 Behavioral interventions commonly used in ketamine addiction treatment include:

 - Stress management training

 - Group therapies

 Behavioral treatment interventions can be administered within any type of treatment setting, which vary according to intensity level.
 For instance, someone dealing with a mild addiction problem may only require outpatient-based behavioral treatment, while people struggling with chronic, long-term addiction problems will likely require residential treatment care.

 Many people choose hallucinogen drugs over opiates and stimulants to avoid the high addiction potential that comes with these other drug types.
 Those who opt for ketamine will still experience the same struggles and challenges in recovery as opiate and stimulant addicts do.
 For these reasons, it’s imperative to seek out needed treatment help before a developing ketamine addiction becomes completely unmanageable.

-If you or someone you know struggles with ketamine addiction and need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-601-3889 to speak with one of our addictions specialists.
+If you or someone you know struggles with ketamine addiction and need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-915-1270 (Who Answers?) to speak with one of our addictions specialists.